The Hidden Blood Sugar Rollercoaster

 (And Why It Matters More Than You Think)

-That afternoon slump, brain fog, irritability, and constant snacking may not just be about willpower.
-Often, it’s connected to your blood sugar.
+That afternoon slump, brain fog, irritability, constant hunger, and late-night cravings may not just be about “getting older” or lacking willpower

 What Is Insulin Resistance?

-Insulin is a hormone that helps move glucose (sugar) from your bloodstream into your cells, where it’s used for energy.
+Insulin is a hormone that helps move sugar (glucose) from your bloodstream into your cells where it’s used for energy.

-When blood sugar levels stay elevated too often — especially from frequent spikes caused by highly processed carbohydrates and sugary foods — the body has to release more and more insulin to keep up.
+But when blood sugar spikes happen too often, especially from ultra-processed foods, sugary drinks, and frequent snacking, the body has to produce more and more insulin to keep up.

 • Prediabetes and type 2 diabetes